rsr-at-mindtwin/2024Masks/README.md

 	Quivering Jade (alias) - flower girl at 88 Lantern Street, friend of Choi Mei-ling and Magenta Joy Magenta Joy (professional alias for Xiu-ying, name from hospital) - flower girl at 88 Lantern Street, witnessed attack by black, sleek apparition, now permanently insane
-	Moonlight on Water (alias) - flower girl, accompanied Quivering Jade, selected by Gus Carl Stanford - apparently a rare book buyer who engages in threats, someone of great concern for unknown reasons Jules Savoyard - captain of the DARK MISTRESS per the British Consulate Sun Ch’unhua - Ho Fang's (Jack: petite young, real looker) secretary Chu Min - Leader of New China and specifically Firm Action
+	Moonlight on Water (alias) - flower girl, accompanied Quivering Jade, selected by Gus Carl Stanford - apparently a rare book buyer who engages in threats, someone of great concern for unknown reasons, clearly a very powerful sorceror who is a threat to even Brady, staying with Ho Fang
+	Jules Savoyard - captain of the DARK MISTRESS per the British Consulate Sun Ch’unhua - Ho Fang's (Jack: petite young, real looker) secretary Chu Min - leader of Firm Action, the most violent and best-armed wing of the New China patriotic league.

 Sessions: